edreyer/modulith/docs/workflow-library-migration.md

   - sometimes a thin adapter workflow so parent/child Spring contexts keep working during the transition
 - that repeated glue is now centralized in a temporary `io.liquidsoftware.common.usecase.legacy` package and should be deleted near the end of Phase 4
 - once several workflows in the same bounded context share the same orchestration shape, it is worth extracting an internal OSS-backed base use case to keep the migrated code uniform instead of cloning one-off `useCase {}` chains
+- access-sensitive behavior from the old workflows has to be preserved explicitly during migration; for example `RegisterUser` needed `runAsSuperUser` to wrap the whole migrated use case, not just the persistence step, because duplicate-user detection also depends on elevated access

 ## Current Workflow Inventory